Rosewood Hotel Group: Rosewood Hotel Group

-In November 2016, Rosewood Hong Kong partnered with sister company New World Development again, which the hotel management company would occupied some floor area of Victoria Dockside for their Rosewood Hong Kong hotel.
+In November 2016, Rosewood Hotel partnered with sister company New World Development again, which the hotel management company would occupied some floor area of Victoria Dockside for their Rosewood Hong Kong hotel.
 The hotel was designed by Tony Chi and was opened in March 2019.

 In 2017, New World Development sold New World Hotel Shanghai, pentahotel Shanghai and the nearby Shanghai Ramada Plaza to the vice-chairman of New World Development, William Doo Wai-hoi, for RMB1.85 billion (approx. HK$2.2 billion at that time).
 According to NWD group, William Doo also a brother-in-law of Henry Cheng, patriarch of CTFE–NWD group, thus an uncle of Sonia Cheng, the CEO of Rosewood Hotel Group.
 As of 2018, New World Hotel Shanghai and pentahotel Shanghai were still managed by Rosewood Hotel Group.

 As of 2017, One of the 3 hotels of Baha Mar Resort in Nassau, Bahamas, was managed by Rosewood.
 The mega-resort was acquired by Rosewood Hotel Group's parent company Chow Tai Fook Enterprises in 2016.

 Despite selling the hotel management unit Rosewood Hotel Group to the parent company Chow Tai Fook Enterprises, as of March 2019, New World Development still owned 16 hotels, including Rosewood Hotel Group's Rosewood Phuket, Rosewood Hong Kong, Rosewood Beijing, pentahotel Hong Kong, pentahotel Beijing, New World Shunde, New World Wuhan, New World Beijing, New World Makati, New World Saigon and 6 other hotels that were under other hotel management companies (2 Renaissance, 3 Hyatt and 1 Novotel).